MichaelECon95/bikeshare-analysis/README.md

-# Bike Share Data Analysis Tool
+# Bike Share Data Analysis Tool - July 15, 2022

 This program is designed to analyze data related to bike-sharing services in three major U.S. cities: Chicago, New York City, and Washington.
 It serves as a tool to understand how people are using bikes to travel within these cities.